MinaProtocol/coda-automation/README.md

 # Deploy a QA Testnet

-Deployng a testnet is a relatively straightforward process once you have ironed out the configuration.
+Deploying a testnet is a relatively straightforward process once you have ironed out the configuration.
 At a high level, there are several pieces of configuration it's important to keep in mind or else your deployment might fail:

 - Coda Keypairs
 - Genesis Ledger